yashk1996/Learning-obsidian-plugin-dev/README.md

 Here I learn how to make a plugin in obsidian.

 Tasks:
-- [ ] Go through the tutorial https://marcus.se.net/obsidian-plugin-docs/
+- [x] Go through the tutorial https://marcus.se.net/obsidian-plugin-docs/ ✅ 2023-04-07
-- [ ]